 - For plants: Regular observation of condition of plants, kind and abundance of pest, amount of damage to plants, weather conditions, human behaviors that might affect actions of pests, and management activities.

-- For structures: Regular observation of the conditions of buildings, levels of sanitation, numbers of insects caught on sticky traps or other monitoring devices, amount of damage, human behaviors that might affect actions of pests, and managment activities.
+- For structures: Regular observation of the conditions of buildings, levels of sanitation, numbers of insects caught on sticky traps or other monitoring devices, amount of damage, human behaviors that might affect actions of pests, and management activities.

 - Monitoring Timing